jboxerman08/jboxerman08/README.md

 ### Hi there 👋

+Having spent over 7 years in the workforce as an assembler and quality assurance inspector, I am now pursuing a career in software development.
+Driven by curiosity and a passion for technology, I am eager to learn and collaborate.

 <!--
 **jboxerman08/jboxerman08** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.